The new year is finally here! That means it’s the perfect time for a fresh start on anything – including your money goals. 🤑

 - Stay on top of how much money you have on hand, which can empower you to make better financial decisions and have the info you need to spend wisely.

 - Save more easily.
-You can round-up your savings to the next dollar when you spend money or automatically save a percentage of your income when you get paid
+You can round-up your savings to the next dollar when you spend money or automatically save a percentage of your income when you get paid¹

-- Price: Free (all you need is to bank through Chime)
+Cost: Free (all you need is to sign up for an account through Chime)

 Are budgeting apps worth it?

 Even though some of these budgeting apps are free to low-cost, you might be wondering “Are budgeting apps worth it?”.
 Adding a new financial tool to your life can feel like a lot of work, because change is hard.
-But budgeting apps can help usher in new, positive change and better financial habits for the new year.
-And after the past year, I think we could all use some positive change – financial or otherwise!
+But budgeting apps can help usher in new, positive change and better financial habits for the new year, which can pay off over the long term.